edge-cloud/www.edge-cloud.net/_posts/2014-01-24-openstack-vsphere-nsx-part5.md

 ### Initial Login to OpenStack

-Let&#8217;s start with the initial login into OpenStack via VOVA.
+Let's start with the initial login into OpenStack via VOVA.
 Point your preferred browser to the IP address or associated DNS name that you gave VOVA and login with the standard credentials.
 The username is _admin_ and the password is _vmware_ (See Figure 1).

 <div id="attachment_949" style="width: 435px" class="wp-caption aligncenter">
   <img src="/content/uploads/2014/01/VOVA01-e1390006518852.png" alt="Figure 1: Login to OpenStack Horizon" width="425" height="600" class="size-full wp-image-949" />